shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 actions and indicate the source code allowing for this attack.__

 __Solution:__
-**step 1**: find the page that is responsible for password change
+**step 1**: find the page that is responsible for changing a password.

 ```bash
     $ grep -Ril "not changed"
     htbchgpwd.page
 ```

-**step 2:** Find query responsible for password change
+**step 2:** Find the query responsible for changing a password.
 ```php

     $sql="SELECT ".$htbconf['db/users.password']."
 FROM ".$htbconf['db/users']." where ". $htbconf['db/users.id']."='".$_SESSION['userid']."' and ". $htbconf['db/users.password']."='".$http['oldpwd']."'";
 ```
- - query used to exploit (payload is part of form data)
+ - query used to exploit (payload is part of form data).
- - Exploited using blind sql same way as in login page
+ - Exploited using blind sql same way as in the login page.

  ```php
     oldpwd=test'%20or%20'1'='1&newpwd1=test123&newpwd2=test123&submit=Submit